odashi/chainer_examples/README.md

 Chainer example code for NLP
 ============================

+**This repository is out of date and rough.
+I do not guarantee that these code works correctly.**

+**I am developing a new NMT toolkit [NMTKit](https://github.com/odashi/nmtkit) and strongly recommend to use it instead of these samples to train neural translation models.**

 This repository contains some neural network examples for natural language processing (NLP) using **Chainer** framework.